how to store tender plants, with dennis schrader

 how to win ‘hot plants for cool climates’

 I’VE BOUGHT TWO COPIES of Dennis Schrader’s and Susan A. Roth’s “Hot Plants for Cool Climates” (Amazon affiliate link) to share with you.
-All you have to do to enter is answer this question in comments below:
+All you have to do to enter is answer this question in comments below (UPDATE: the giveaway is complete):

 Feeling shy, or have no answer?
 That’s fine; just say “Count me in” or some such, and I will.